Nördlingen: Modern period

-On May 15, 1849, Nördlingen was connected to the network of the Royal Bavarian State Railways.
+On 15 May 1849, Nördlingen was connected to the network of the Royal Bavarian State Railways.
 In that same year, the first rail lines opened to Nuremberg.
 A third railway connection, under the leadership of the Royal Württemberg State Railways, was opened on 3 October 1863 to Aalen.

 During the Second World War, a total of 33 people were killed in and around Nördlingen by air raids conducted in the spring of 1945.
 The train station and several houses were destroyed, and St. George's Church was severely damaged.
 However, most of the historic district of the city was spared.
 In 1945, Nördlingen became part of the American occupation zone of Allied-occupied Germany.
 The United States military set up a displaced persons camp in the city.
 It was overseen by UNRRA and housed approximately 500 DPs, mostly from Latvia and Lithuania.
 More than 4,500 people settled permanently in Nördlingen after the war.

 Since the Middle Ages, Jewish families have resided in Nördlingen.
 They buried their dead in the Jewish cemetery on Nähermemminger Way, and a synagogue was built in 1885.
 The synagogue was destroyed by the Nazis during the November pogrom of 1938, and this is commemorated by a plaque on today's Protestant parish hall.
 In 1979, a memorial stone was erected in the Jewish cemetery commemorating Jewish victims of the Holocaust.

-In the course of the municipal reorganization of Bavaria, Nördlingen lost its status as a city on July 1, 1972 and was incorporated into the newly formed district Nördlingen-Donauwörth, which received its current name, Donau-Ries, on May 1, 1973.
+In the course of the municipal reorganisation of Bavaria, Nördlingen lost its status as a city on 1 July 1972, and was incorporated into the newly formed district Nördlingen-Donauwörth, which received its current name, Donau-Ries, on 1 May 1973.

+Nördlingen is one of a small number of cities to still have a Night Watchman, a position which dates back to 1440.